Course syllabus

 Admission

-Assumed prior knowledge: FAFA10 Quantum Phenomena and Nanotechnology or FAFF10 Atomic and Nuclear Physics with Applications or (FAFA50 Waves, Optics and Atomic Physics and FAFF45 Physics for Biomedicine).
+Assumed prior knowledge: FAFA10 Quantum Phenomena and Nanotechnology or (FAFF55 Atomic Physics and FMFF40 Quantum Mechanics, General Course) or (FAFA50 Waves, Optics and Atomic Physics and FAFF45 Physics for Biomedicine).

 The number of participants is limited to: No